Dollar Index Strengthens Over 98.595, Weakens Under 98.200

 Daily Swing Chart Technical Analysis

 The main trend is down according to the daily swing chart.
 A trade through 99.300 will change the main trend to up.
-A move through 97.715 will signal a resumption of the downtrend.
+A move through 99.470 will reaffirm the change in trend.
+A trade through 97.715 will signal a resumption of the downtrend.

-A sustained move over 98.595 will indicate the presence of buyers.
-If this move generates enough upside momentum then look for a surge into the main top at 99.300.
-Taking out this level will indicate the buying is getting stronger with another main top at 99.470 the next target.
+Holding above the pivot at 98.200 will indicate the presence of buyers.
+If this move creates enough upside momentum then look for a trade through the minor top at 98.965.
+This could lead to a test of the two main tops at 99.300 and 99.470.

-A trade through 99.470 could trigger an acceleration to the upside with a long-term resistance cluster at 100.560 to 100.930 the next major target area.
+The main top is the key level to overcome.
+The chart pattern suggests 99.470 is the potential trigger point for an acceleration to the upside with a resistance cluster at 100.560 – 100.930 the next major target.

+On the downside, the long-term Fibonacci level at 98.200 has to hold to sustain the current momentum.
+If it fails, the index could revisit 97.250 – 96.750.economic calendar

 This article was originally posted on FX Empire